dotnet/Open-XML-SDK/README.md

 - **[OOXML Viewer](https://github.com/yuenm18/ooxml-viewer-vscode)**: This is an extension for Visual Studio Code to View and Edit the xml parts of an Office Open XML file and to view a diff with the previous version of an OOXML part when saved from an outside program.
 Search "OOXML" in the VS Code extensions tab or download it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=yuenm18.ooxml-viewer)
 - **[ShapeCrawler](https://github.com/ShapeCrawler/ShapeCrawler)**: This library provides a simplified object model on top of the OpenXml SDK to manipulate PowerPoint documents.
 - **[OOXML Validator](https://github.com/mikeebowen/ooxml-validator-vscode)**: VS Code extension to validate Office Open XML files.
 Search "OOXML" in the VS Code extensions tab or download it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=mikeebowen.ooxml-validator-vscode)

+---

+Trademarks This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.